smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Even though you submit something every week, you won't receive a mark each week.
 Instead, you'll be marked through two "portfolio" submissions:

-- an 1000-word document due on ~~March 26~~ March 29 (beginning of week 6) which
+- an 1000--1500 word document due on ~~March 26~~ March 29 (beginning of week 6)
-  covers AV diary entries 2--5
+  which covers AV diary entries 2--5

-- an 1000-word document due on April 30 (end of week 9) which covers AV diary entries 6--9
+- an 1000--1500 word document due on April 30 (end of week 9) which covers AV diary entries 6--9

 Each document must articulate your combined (and edited) reflections on your AV diary submissions for the specified weeks, explaining how each one explored the